Ally Bank is the consumer banking division of Ally Financial, a Detroit-based company that ranks among the largest financial institutions in the US.

 Here is a look at Ally’s most popular account types.

-Ally Bank Interest Checking Account
+Ally Bank Spending Account

-If you have a balance of $15,000 or more, you’ll earn up to 0.25% APY, otherwise you’ll earn a much lower rate.
+If you have a balance of $15,000 or more, you’ll earn up to 0.25% APY.
+Otherwise, you’ll earn a much lower rate of 0.10%.

-There’s no initial minimum deposit requirement and you won’t pay any monthly maintenance fees.
+There’s no initial minimum deposit requirement, and you won’t pay any monthly maintenance fees.

 The biggest downside of the account is that without ATMs or physical branches, you can’t deposit cash.
 This is a common drawback of online banking.

-To ultimately get cash deposits into your account, you must deposit it to a separate account and transfer it over to Ally.
+To ultimately get cash deposits into your account, you must deposit it to a separate account and transfer it to Ally.

 Ally Bank Online Savings Account

-With buckets, you can break your savings balance into as many as ten different sections to keep track of where you want to allocate your funds.
+With buckets, you can break your savings balance into as many as 30 different sections to keep track of where you want to allocate your funds.
 Your entire balance still earns interest at the same rate.
 Think of buckets as a way to organize your savings account.

 Ally Bank Money Market Account